 So, here’s what we did.
 We went ahead and exchanged names.
-It included me, my husband and kids, my brother, younger sister and older sister and her sons (one’s a foster-ish young man who lived with them in high school and is just part of the family now) and husband.
+It included me, my husband and our two kids, my brother, younger sister and older sister and her two sons and husband.
 Also included were my mom and aunt.

 Christmas morning, instead of exchanging gifts, we exchanged our experiences.
 We went around the room and said whose name we had and what our experience together was going to be.
 And, while we didn’t have the traditional mound of gifts and wrapping paper, we did have the fun of talking about who we were going to spend time with and what we were going to be doing.
 And, because some folks would be heading back home soon, the experiences had to be completed within a couple of days!